sureshcsdp/cleancloud/docs/infosec-readiness.md

 - Email: suresh@getcleancloud.com
 - Subject: `[SECURITY] CleanCloud Vulnerability Report`

-We will acknowledge within 48 hours and provide a resolution timeline.
+We aim to acknowledge reports within 48 hours and provide a resolution timeline as soon as reasonably possible.

 ---